Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 | GPIOH     | `0x40021C00` | AHB1  |

 Each port has 10 registers : 8 Control registers, 2 data registers.
+## Configuring a GPIO Pin
+While configuring a given pin as a GPIO pin, the software needs to initialise the control registers accordingly.
+This will enable the GPIO pin as an Input configuration mode, Output configuration mode, Analog Mode or Alternate functionality mode based on developers choice and activate the clock to the specific GPIO Port as well.

 ## GPIO Control Registers
 | Control Register        | Function                                | Description                                                                                                                                                                                                 |
 |--------------------------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|